w3f/polkadot-wiki/docs/learn/learn-account-advanced.md

 as_bytes("py/trsry") = 0x70792f7472737279
 ```

-Then the rest of the account address is filled with 0s till it reaches the expected account encoded length.
+Then the rest of the account address is filled with zeros until it reaches the expected account encoded length.

 ```
 0x6d6f646c70792f74727372790000000000000000000000000000000000000000